 Preview Play.
-Press to start playback and engage the Captions Follow Video button in This makes the captions change along with the video, following the Start and End times that are set.
+Press to start playback and engage the Captions Follow Video and End times that are set.
 Use this to preview captions after they have been synchronized to the video.

 Time Stamp.
 This button starts video playback, but the captions do not play along.
 Use this mode when you want to edit the In points (start times) of the captions with new timing by pressing the Mark In button and you don't want the captions to advance using the existing timing.